Interact with dolphins at Dolphinaris Arizona, right here in Scottsdale near Phoenix, Arizona!

 Dolphinaris Arizona hopes to amaze, educate, and empower guests, encouraging them to become stewards of the oceans and its inhabitants.
 We hope to deepen respect for dolphins and our natural world, and encourage visitors to take actions, large and small, that can make a difference.

-Dolphinaris Arizona is located at the 101 and Via de Ventura Blvd., in Scottsdale, Arizona, within the Salt River Pima-Maricopa Indian Community.
+Dolphinaris Arizona is located at the 101 and Via de Ventura Blvd. within the Salt River Pima-Maricopa Indian Community.
 Dolphinaris Arizona is next to the OdySea Aquarium and Butterfly Wonderland.
 Click here for our map and directions.

 MAKE FRIENDS FROM ANOTHER WORLD